dakujem/generic-middleware/readme.md

 > use Psr\Http\Message\ResponseInterface       as Response;
 > use Psr\Http\Server\RequestHandlerInterface  as Handler;
 > ```
 >

+## `GenericMiddleware`

+The [`GenericMiddleware`] is a general purpose middleware that turns a callable into a PSR-15 implementation.
+It accepts any callable with signature `fn(Request,Handler):Response`.

-`GenericMiddleware` can be used for convenient inline middleware implementation:
+It can be used for convenient inline middleware implementation:
 ```php
 $app->add(new GenericMiddleware(function(Request $request, Handler $next): Response {
     $request = $request->withAttribute('foo', 42);